 Reviews of PDF Expert

 The PDF Expert by Readdle is one of the fastest and most preferred PDF editor in the market.
 With multiple features allowing you to easily navigate through PDF documents, it is the best program to edit extensive PDF files.
 The speed, the interface and the intuitive annotation options make it an excellent tool for professionals and students alike.
 The only set back is the lack of OCR which may be a deal breaker for many people who want to be able to translate hand-written notes into workable PDFs.
 If OCR is what you’re after, the PDF Expert is definitely not for you.
-Other than that, the FREE option only lets you do the editing and not the saving of the file which is definitely a bummer but still makes a good experience if you want to try before purchasing.
+You can check the list of best PDF editor for Mac and select one with OCR ability as PDFPen do to edit your PDF.
+Other than that, the FREE trail of PDF Expert only lets you do the editing and not the saving of the file which is definitely a bummer but still makes a good experience if you want to try before purchasing.

 - Lightweight and easy to use